lRomul/argus-freesound/README.md

 ### Kernel build system

 It was quite impossible to manage the project without a way to split the solution into modules.
-The idea of kernel building from the [first place solution of the Mercari Price Suggestion Challenge](https://www.kaggle.com/c/mercari-price-suggestion-challenge/discussion/50256#latest-315679) competition was used.
+The idea of kernel building from the [first place solution of the Mercari Price Suggestion Challenge](https://www.kaggle.com/c/mercari-price-suggestion-challenge/discussion/50256#latest-315679) was used.
 You can find the build system template [here](https://github.com/lopuhin/kaggle-script-template).
 To create a submission, run `python build_kernel.py`, this would compress the whole project into scripts in `kernel` folder:
 * `kernel_template.py` - single model submission
 * `stacking_kernel_template.py` - ensemble submission